FREQuency ATTribution: benchmarking frequency-based occlusion for time series data: Evaluated Method

 \subsection{Theoretical Runtime Evaluation}

 The runtime is mainly determined by the number of frequencies and the window size of the occlusion applied over the frequencies.
-Let $w$ denote the windows size of the occlusion and $f$ the number of frequencies of an input $x$.
+Let $w$ denote the window size of the occlusion and $f$ the number of frequencies of an input $x$.
 Then the resulting runtime is $O(\frac{f}{w})$ but as $w$ is constant, the final runtime is $O(f)$.
 In contrast to that, the traditional occlusion linearly increases with the sequence length.
 Therefore, the runtime is $O(t)$ when $t$ corresponds to the number of time steps.
-Ultimately, this means it is not possible to determine which approach is faster, as it highly depends on the number of frequencies and length of the time series.
-However, it is possible to state, the length of the time series is not relevant for the frequency occlusion.
-Concerning the increase in the time steps, the scaling of the frequency attribution is $O(1)$ if the number of frequencies present in the signal does not increase.
+Ultimately, it is not possible to determine which approach is faster, as this depends greatly on both the number of frequencies and the length of the time series.
+However, it can be stated that the length of the time series is irrelevant for frequency occlusion.
+With respect to the increase in time steps, the scaling of frequency attribution is $O(1)$ if the number of frequencies present in the signal remains constant.